Veloraxzia-Tenebris/PolCompSHMUP/README.md

 # PolCompSHMUP
- Political compass ball shoot 'em up.
+Political compass balls, but as a shoot 'em up.